ashgit-boop/step_week4/README.md

 ## HomeWork1 (Wikipedia.py)
 ### Objective:
-Return the shortest path from the start to the goal in Wikipedia.
-If the start and the goal is not connected, return "Not_found".
+Return the shortest path from the given start to the goal in Wikipedia.
+If the start and the goal are not connected, return "Not_found".<br>

 ### Function:
   - def find_shortest_path (self, start, goal) : Find and return the shortest path from the start to the goal in Wikipedia.
       - Using BFS.